ExceptionHasOccured/PyCalc/docs/using_pycalc/account_creation.md

 >
 ```
 Type *1* and press enter.
-When prompted input your username and UID.
-If they are valid, it should say *Auth succesful* and display the standard PyCalc terminal prompt.
+When prompted to input your username and UID.
+If they are valid, it should say *Auth successful* and display the standard PyCalc terminal prompt.